 To earn a Certificate in International & Comparative Law, a student must complete the 86 credit hours required for the Juris Doctor degree and must satisfy all JD requirements.
 Within the coursework required for the JD degree, a student must complete 15 credit hours from the courses listed below, including two required courses and at least three electives.
 An applicant must earn a minimum GPA of 3.00 in the Certificate courses.
 If a student takes more than 15 hours of courses from the approved list, all grades earned in those courses will be factored into the minimum 3.00 GPA requirement for the Certificate.
 A student may apply for only one Certificate.

 Choose two from the list below:

 Elective Courses, Seminars and Practicum

-Choose three from the list below:
+Choose the remainder from the list below: